-1. Introduction
+1. INTRODUCTION

 Education and training are central to the Lisbon agenda for growth and jobs and a key element for its follow-up with the 2020 perspective.
-Creating a well-functioning 'knowledge triangle' of education, research and innovation and helping all citizens to be better skilled are crucial for competitiveness, growth and jobs as well as for equity and social inclusion.
+Creating a well-functioning 'knowledge triangle' of education, research and innovation and helping all citizens to be better skilled are crucial for growth and jobs, as well as for equity and social inclusion.
 The economic downturn puts these long-term challenges even more into the spotlight.
 Public and private budgets are under strong pressure, existing jobs are disappearing, and new ones often require different and higher level skills.
-Education and training systems must therefore become much more open and relevant to the needs of citizens, and to those of the labour market and society at large.
+Education and training systems should therefore become much more open and relevant to the needs of citizens, and to those of the labour market and society at large.

-Policy cooperation at European level in the areas of education and training has, since 20021, provided valuable support to countries' educational reforms and has contributed to learner and practitioner mobility across Europe.
-Building on this approach, and fully respecting Member States' responsibility for their education systems, the Council endorsed a Strategic Framework for European Cooperation in Education and Training (ET 2020) in May 20092.
+Policy cooperation at European level in the areas of education and training has, since 2002 (2), provided valuable support to countries' educational reforms and has contributed to learner and practitioner mobility across Europe.
+Building on this approach, and fully respecting Member States' responsibility for their education systems, the Council endorsed a Strategic Framework for European Cooperation in Education and Training (ET 2020) in May 2009 (3).

-This 4th joint report focuses on progress towards agreed education and training objectives during the period 2007-2009.
-It is based on a detailed assessment of national reports and performance against a set of indicators and benchmarks3.
-The main focus is on the implementation of the 2006 Recommendation on Key Competences4.
-But it also provides an overview on the development of national lifelong learning strategies, and of reforms undertaken to make vocational education and training (VET) more attractive and relevant to labour market needs, and to modernise Higher Education.
-The report also takes account of newly identified challenges, notably those related to the 'New Skills for New Jobs' initiative5.
+This fourth joint report focuses on progress towards agreed education and training objectives during the period 2007-2009.
+It is based on a detailed assessment of national reports and performance against a set of indicators and reference levels of European average performance ('benchmarks') (4).
+The main focus is on the implementation of the 2006 Recommendation on Key Competences (5).
+But it also provides an overview on the development of national lifelong learning strategies, and of reforms undertaken to make vocational education and training (VET) more attractive and relevant to labour market needs, and to modernise higher education.

+The report also takes account of newly identified challenges, notably those related to the 'New Skills for New Jobs' initiative (6).
 While Member States did not explicitly focus reports on how education and training should respond to the economic downturn, the issues they addressed - notably the progress in implementing a competence based approach, and the modernisation of VET and higher education - are key to Europe's successful emergence from this crisis.